 - (a) There are no advancing qualifications for this Diploma. - (b) There are no qualifications to which a student may transfer if they have not met these requirements.

-Schedule to the Regulations for the Postgraduate Diploma in Child and Family Psychology
+Schedule C: Compulsory Courses for the Postgraduate Diploma in Child and Family Psychology